How to use a Pulse Sensor with Arduino to measure Heart Rate.

 }

-Limitations of this Pulse sensor.
+Limitations of this sensor.

 As pointed out earlier, this pulse sensor is very sensitive to movement and infrared radiation therefore is only good to use indoors and when your hand is still.
 This is one of the reasons why you cannot use this sensor as a medical device.